rdpratti/Image-Processing/README.md

 # Image-Processing
-An initiual review of image pricessing using sckit libraries
+An initiual review of image processing using scikit libraries